ambrusc/caffeine-overload/README.md

 Numbers
 ---
-Some simple checks are implented for numbers
+Some simple checks are implented for numbers.
  * Num.IsFloat
  * Num.IsInt
  * Num.IsEven